Black Spots On Cat’s Gums (Do I Need To Worry?)

 In most cases, the causes of black spots on your cat’s gums don’t require medical treatment especially if it’s due to your cat’s natural pigmentation.

-However, you should be on the lookout for spots that are raised, bleeding or inflamed.
 This could mean an underlying medical issue that needs to be seen and treated by the vet.

 error: